İsbike

-İsbike (styled as isbike) is a public bicycle sharing system serving Istanbul, the largest city in Turkey.
+İsbike (styled as isbike) was a public bicycle sharing system serving Istanbul, the largest city in Turkey.

-Launched in 2012, it serves with 300 stations and 3000 bikes on both sides of the city.
+Launched in 2012, it provided 300 stations and 3000 bikes on both sides of the city.

 In 2022, isbike founded a bicycling school, aimed to provide bicycle training to approximately 10 thousand people.

+The isbike system has been unavailable since at least late 2023, and some bicycles in storage have reportedly been scrapped.

 System components

 The system uses Baksi smart biking system.
 The users can either get membership or use their credit cards to access the bikes.

 Rates

 All trips are charged, whether or not the user is a member.